jarun/nnn/README.md

 - lock the current terminal after a specified idle time
 - change directory on exit

-If you want to edit a file in vim with some soothing music in the background while referring to a spec in your GUI PDF viewer, `nnn` got it!
+If you want to edit a file in vi with some soothing music in the background while referring to a spec in your GUI PDF viewer, `nnn` got it!
 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions...

 Have fun with it!
 PRs are welcome.
 Check out [#1](https://github.com/jarun/nnn/issues/1).